JanHsKa/chip8_rust/README.md

 -----

 ## Build the project
-When everything is installed, you can open a terminal in the project folder and type `cargo build` in the console and the project will be build and is ready to be run.
+When everything is installed, you can open a terminal in the project folder and type `cargo build` in the console and the project will be build.
+Or you can skip this step, because `cargo run` builds the project too, if it is not already built.

 ----